muneer78/muneer78.github.io/_posts/2021-10-07-boss-dogs-are-hard-to-find.md

 ---
 date: 2021-10-07
-title: Boss Dogs Are Hard To Find
+title: Boss dogs are hard to find
 tags: memes
 ---